-- size of the space where the workbench will live
+- Size of the space for workbench storage

 When it comes to the size of your garage workbench measure the exact dimensions of your allowable space.
 This factor alone determines your build size regardless or your dreams of a huge workbench.
 When it comes to a smaller space think about whether you want a workbench that is wall mounted, hinge mounted, mobile or fixed.
 If you find a style of workbench you like make it with your own custom dimensions…the beauty of DIY.

 Cost of Garage Workbench

 Most often as the size and complexity of a workbench increases so does the cost.
 If you have a budget your working with then this will dictate the build you can afford.
 However having a cost limitation isn’t always a bad thing.
 This is what often makes you think outside of the box and come up with creative ways to make the same build at a lower cost.
 Money doesn’t have to kill your workbench dreams.
 Get creative with what you can do with what money you have.
 Think upcycle and recycling items and utilizing websites that you can get used, low cost and FREE items like Craigs List, Offer Up, Next Door and Facebook Marketplace.

 Function of Garage Workbench

 Think about how you are going to use the workbench.
 Will you use it to store or hang any power tools?
 What size and type of projects do you typically work on or plan to work on?
 Do you want shelves, wheels, electrical power?
 When I built my workbench I built the height of it about 1/2 inch lower than my table saw so it would function as an outfeed for wood cuts.
 I also wanted it mobile so I could easily move it around my garage and I wanted some shelves for smaller power tools as well as larger power tools.
 The function will help determine and direct your build plans.